 Where are the Serenity Falls (Buderim Waterfall)?

-Buderim, and the Buderim Forest, is only 10 minutes from the popular Mooloolaba on the lovely Sunshine Coast.
+Buderim, and the Buderim Forest, is only 10 minutes from the popular Mooloolaba on the lovely Sunshine Coast in Queensland.
 We stopped at Lindsay Road carpark.
 You can also access the falls and a car park at Quorn Close.
 Both entry points have barbecues and picnic tables if you wish to bring your lunch.

 It is a short drive from Brisbane: it took us only 1h15 minutes to reach the Serenity Falls carpark.